ymartoglio/constraints/README.md

 Contraints
 ==========

-A libray to Validate variables constraints and apply default if needed.
+A library to Validate variables constraints and apply default if needed.

 Example
 -------